hejtmy/ib-psych/content/topics/research/ethics/index.md

 - topic and purpose of the study
 - research design and procedure
 - type of data to be collected (what type of personal data are you collecting, are you collecting any personal identificators)
-- location of data storage (where will you keep the data and how will you assure anonymity)
+- location of data storage (where will you keep the data and how will you assure anonymity, how will you make sure you don't lose it?)
 - description of a population (who will be in the sample and why)
 - sampling procedure (how will you sample and why)
 - informed consent (what is in and how to obtain)